 Title: Is our health in safe hands? – Getting the ‘right’ medical students

 Medical profession once considered as a ‘noble profession’ is recently been under scanner for the deterioration in medical services.
 The decline is generally attributed to commercialization of services, gradually waning human values, and lack of empathy and communication skills.
 At a time when the discussion is on devising approaches to test the medical students for attributes such as empathy, good communication skills and concern for the less privileged ones, developing nations like India are suffering from the ‘Problem of too many’.
 On one hand, an apparently skewed doctor-patient ratio in India (0.7 physicians per 1000 people as compared to World’s average of 1.5) has led to overburdening of medical practitioners who practically have very limited time for their patients to empathize with.
 Students inadvertently follow their teachers and the vicious cycle continues.
 On the other hand, there has been a mushrooming of medical institutions to overcome this shortage of doctors that has led to commercialization of medical education to a certain extent.
 High cost of medical education has made it unaffordable to many, and very obviously merit has taken a back seat.

-The medical education scandals as witnessed in India recently (1) show the sorry state of affairs that profoundly affect the quality of health care education in India.
-India witnessed a major scam in the medical education system in 2015, as a result the Supreme Court scrapped the pre medical and dental entrance tests owing to the large-scale cheating which had taken place during these tests.
-More than 6 lakh students had to reappear for the test in order to get into the various medical colleges across the country.
-Meritorious and deserving candidates with good academic background often lose the chance to get admission in various medical courses to rich and influential students, owing to such scams and commercialization of medical education.
-Inadvertently, those with poor academic background get into medical colleges by adopting various fraudulent practices such as imposters appearing in the medical entrance exams instead of the real candidates, use of various Bluetooth devices, micro-sim cards etc. to convey the correct responses to candidates during examinations, or even procuring the exam questions beforehand/ ‘paper leak’ for the candidates.

-A very important aspect which needs to be addressed here is that the students who enter the medical colleges are often unaware of the core competencies of the profession.
-A study conducted on medical students of second semester in a tertiary care teaching hospital in Delhi in 2010 (2), revealed that many students did not have a specific career plan and opted for medical career because of the influence of their family members.
-Nearly half of the students felt that the expectations that they had before joining the course were not fulfilled, around one third of the students were not happy with the curriculum and were willing to change their career to something else.
-The study emphasized on the need to introduce career related information in school curricula so as to help students make informed decisions while choosing their careers.
-The issue needs to be addressed by policymakers as well to make the medical profession more appealing to the aspiring students.